-Incoming students under the age of 20 and whose parents' homes are too far away from Bryn Athyn to permit reasonable daily commuting are expected to live on campus.
+Incoming students under the age of 20 and whose parents' homes are too far away from Bryn Athyn to permit reasonable daily commuting are required to live on campus.
 After three terms, these students may elect to reside off-campus.
-International Students must provide proof of local residency if they meethe qualifications to live off campus.
+International Students must provide proof of local residency if they meet the qualifications to live off campus.